 Fundraisers and sponsorships

 These are terrific ways to help raise money in order to better manage your travel baseball team.
-There are numerous websites, programs, and creative sports fundraising ideas
+There are numerous websites, programs, and creative sports fundraising ideas.

 Having everyone involved at some level is great for early team building.
 Sponsors could be local businesses or other larger national brands that support youth sports leagues.
+To attract sponsors, start with creating your own baseball sponsorship form.

 3. Create a brand and generate interest in your teams